ZuchaoWang/ip-hilbert/docs/classes/SubnetHilbertMapper.md

 ▸ **getHeight**(): `number`

-Get the height of the subnet in grid system
+Get the height of the subnet in grid system.

 #### Returns

 `number`

-The height of the subnet
+The height of the subnet.

 #### Implementation of